Avro Vulcan XH558: Future plans

 With XH558 now permanently grounded, the Trust intended to make the Vulcan the focus of a new educational and heritage facility at Doncaster Sheffield Airport, but was given notice to quit in August 2022, with a final occupancy date of June 2023.
-This was coincidental with the announcement of the commercial failure and possible closure of the Airport.
+This was coincidental with the announcement of the commercial failure and possible closure of the airport.
+In December 2024, the Vulcan To The Sky Trust confirmed that the long term future of XH558 at Doncaster had been secured in principle.

 The Trust's ongoing commitment was to keep XH558 in good condition and use it for educational purposes, which they committed to do for 80 years as a condition of the 2005 Lottery funding.
 The first stage was to establish the Vulcan Aviation Academy & Heritage Centre, involving an academy building for 14–18 year olds, focussing on "six areas of aviation skills: piloting, air traffic controls, airport ground operations, aircraft operations, cabin crew and aviation engineering".
 XH558 would be housed in an adjacent heritage centre, where it will be maintained so as to be able to perform taxi runs, the frequency of which would be funding-dependent.
 With less engineering required to support the Vulcan as a taxi-able exhibit, the Trust's associated engineering company was examining the possibility of setting up as an independent, CAA-approved, heritage aviation servicing operation.
 As a result of the new focus post-flight operations, the Trust's additional base at Hinckley was also to close.